boywijnmaalen/kontena/README.rst

 ~~~~~~

 When starting a new development project you're probably going to need a new vhost.

 Let's go with the following example;

     You want to create a new website located at http://dashboard.dev.local.
     All the project files will live in directory ``_data/sites/dashboard/``
     (The included SSL Certificate is valid for \*.dev.local domains, hence the example).

-* First create the new web root directory ``_data/sites/dashboard`` by running: ``mkdir _data/sites/dashboard``
+* First create the new web root directory ``_data/sites/dashboard`` by running: ``$ mkdir _data/sites/dashboard``
-* Create a new vhost configuration file by copying the vhost template to the correct directory by running: ``cp nginx/vhost.conf nginx/sites-available/dashboard.conf``
+* Create a new vhost configuration file by copying the vhost template to the correct directory by running: ``$ cp nginx/vhost.conf nginx/sites-available/dashboard.conf``
 * Update the '*root*' directive in the new ``nginx/sites-available/dashboard.conf`` vhost configuration file with the new web root path '``_data/sites/dashboard``'
 * Update the '*server_name*' directive in the new ``nginx/sites-available/dashboard.conf`` vhost configuration file with the new hostname '``dashboard.dev.local``' (no 'http' or https' required here)
 * Optionally update any of the other directives if you want to.

 The new vhost is now ready for use.
-For now, your host machine is not aware of the new hostname so we'll need to add it;
+For now, your host machine is not aware of the new hostname so we'll need to add it to its hosts file;

 * If you are on Mac/Linux, add '``127.0.0.1	dashboard.dev.local``' to file ``/etc/hosts``, if you are on Windows add it to file ``c:\System32\drivers\etc\hosts``
 * The last thing we need to do is tell Nginx there is a new vhost configuration.
 Nginx only gathers vhost information upon startup.
 The easiest way to do that is to restart the Nginx container by running ``docker-compose restart nginx``.